Condensing and Extracting Against Online Adversaries: Online Influence and Extraction Lower Bounds

 \section{Online Influence and Extraction Lower Bounds}

 Towards proving lower bounds on the possiblity of extraction from \oNOSFs, we introduce a new, natural notion of influence of Boolean functions, which we call \emph{online influence}.
 For simplicity, we first start by considering the class of \oNOBFs, which corresponds to \unioNOSFs[g, \ell, n=1].

+We believe this is an interesting new measure and is worth studying in its own right, and we refer the reader to \cref{example: tight oI ineqs} for a couple of interesting examples.
+For monotone functions (and more generally, unate functions), it is not hard to see that online influence equals the usual notion of influence (see \cref{lem:monotone implies oI=I} for a proof).
+Thus, to find interesting properties of online influence (compared to standard influence, \cref{defn: influence}), one must look at non-monotone (in fact, non-unate) Boolean functions.

+The following natural question arises towards our goal of proving extractor lower bounds: for a function $f$, what is the maximum online influence out of all $n$ bits?
+For the usual notion of influence, this question was resolved by the well-known theorem of \cite{kahn_influence_1988}, who showed there always exists a bit with influence at least $\Var(f) \cdot \Omega\left(\frac{\log \ell}{\ell}\right)$.

+We show that surprisingly, there exists a balanced function, namely the address function, where every bit has online influence at most $O\left(\frac{1}{\ell}\right)$ (see \cref{lem: address function tight oI} for a proof).
+This provides a separation between the usual notion of influence and online influence.

-We formally define the notion for Boolean functions and discuss some basic properties in \cref{sec:online influence basics}.
+\paragraph{Organization} We formally define the notion for Boolean functions and discuss some basic properties in \cref{sec:online influence basics}.
 We establish tight bounds on the online influence for general functions, including a Poincar\'e style inequality, in \cref{sec:Poincare style inequality}.
 We provide an example exhibiting a separation between maximum (standard) influence and online influence in \cref{sec:online influence tight examples}.
 Finally, in \cref{sec:oNOBF condensing and extraction lower bounds}, we extend the definition of online influence to subsets of coordinates (and functions from $\Sigma^n \rightarrow \zo^m$, for arbitrary alphabet $\Sigma$).
 This allows us to prove the required lower bounds on extraction (and condensing) from \oNOSFs.

-\textbf{Notation:} For convenience, we introduce some notation that we use for the rest of this section.
+\paragraph{Notation} For convenience, we introduce some notation that we use for the rest of this section.
 For any bit $b \in \zo$, let $e(b) = (-1)^{b}$.
 For any Boolean function $f: \bits^{\ell} \rightarrow \bits$, let $e(f)$ denote the function $e(f)(x) =(-1)^{f(x)}$.